 Charitable remainder unitrusts and charitable annuity trusts are the most flexible life income vehicles, paying you income tax for life while offering you an immediate tax deduction for a portion of your gift.
 You can then make additional gifts to the trust as circumstances allow.

 Retirement assets, when passed to an heir, are quickly depleted by double taxation.
-By naming the Women's Endowment Fund as a beneficiary of your plan, you can avoid taxes, leave more to your family, and preserve your hard-earned assets for the good of your community.
+By naming Medina County Community Fund as a beneficiary of your plan, you can avoid taxes, leave more to your family, and preserve your hard-earned assets for the good of your community.

-Learn more about planned gifts through Akron Community Foundation's planned giving site.
-Or, read the community foundation's formal gift acceptance policy.
+Learn more about planned gifts through Akron Community Foundation's planned giving site or download MCCF's free planned giving guide.
+You can also read the community foundation's formal gift acceptance policy.

 Need help deciding the best charitable option

 for you?
 Talk to your advisor